Proven Cure for Sweaty Palms

 Sweaty Palms is known medically as palmar hyperhidrosis.
 Sweaty palms/hands are the most common form of hyperhidrosis for those suffering from excessive sweating.
 Excessive hand sweating (sweaty palms), is a clinical medical condition affecting patients in their day-to-day lives with social and or functional activities.
 This condition affects 1-2% of the world’s population.

 Over time, this condition can have a major and negative impact on peoples lives.
 The good news, is that there is a proven outpatient surgical solution for sweaty palms.
-Patients can return home the same day and resume normal activities within a short time.
+Patients, even with sensitive skin, can return home the same day and resume normal activities within a short time.
 Dedicating his career to hyperhidrosis, Dr. Reisfeld has helped more patients end their suffering from sweaty palms than any other doctor in the U.S. He has an incredible 98%+ success rate.

 Below you will find more information on the condition and the proven surgical solution.